 I want to be exposed to new sites, smells, sounds, tastes, and feelings in a way that opens my mind and changes me to be made better by having the experience.
 It’s about transformation.

 This is the hardest experience to create for yourself or someone else because it’s so organic and subjective.
 But often people are touched by having an experience where they feel a part of something bigger than themselves.
 In travel a view of Big Sur can make you feel a part of the big natural world.
 For events that benefit a non-profit with a mission, a story about the impact of participation can help in this regard.
 As we plan our travel and events, we need to think about all of the immersive elements to help elicit our five senses.

 After a year without travel and events, we’re all craving the freedom and connection that comes with new experiences.
 I predict a boom in both over the next few years as we’ll no longer be taking them for granted.
 As you prepare for your events this summer and fall, think about how travel can help inform you about the experiences your participants have been longing to experience this past year.
 I’ll certainly be able to tell you three weeks from now if living in a van for a week will change the way I plan events in the future.

-Patrick Riley, Vice President, Account Director at Event 360, has more than 18 years of event experience, with a focus on developing great client relationships.
+Patrick Riley, Senior Vice President of Accounts at Event 360, has more than 18 years of event experience, with a focus on developing great client relationships.
 He is practiced in all aspects of event operations – from marketing and advertising to planning and event execution.
 Patrick uses project management best practices to create amazing event experiences for participants, volunteers and our client partners.